Gudu SQLFlow Product Docs

 start service in background:

-sh /wings/sqlflow/backend/bin/backend.sh
+sudo sh /wings/sqlflow/backend/bin/backend.sh

 please allow 1-2 minutes to start the service.